-- Managing their own behaviour according to school rules and school values. - Looking out for the safety and wellbeing of others, especially younger children.
+- Managing their own behaviour through internal discipline and self-regulation. - Looking out for the safety and wellbeing of others, especially younger children.

 Children will be asked to give feedback on their experience of the behaviour culture to support the evaluation, improvement and implementation of the behaviour policy.